How do you decide which tent will be best for your trip?

 -If you need a tent with space, simply buy a normal bigger size tent which will still be less weight and size than those sold as bike tents.

 But security?
 If you need security for your bike you a better off not camping at the place.
 The tent does not offer security.
-As for normal security and being obscure we have used a normal 4mx5m tarp with carabiners to cover the bikes in parking areas or just making them less visible.
+As for normal security and being obscure we have used a normal 4mx5m tarp with carabiners to cover the bikes in parking areas or just make them less visible.
 You can also use a dedicated bike cover.
-All of which cost less than the tent and have more than once use.
+All of which cost less than the tent and have more than one use.

 But a sandstorm?
 Those tents are not going to stand in a sandstorm, we saw tents blown to pieces in Patagonia and Sudan.
 Upright tents that are only designed to shelter a motorcycle are not made for severe use in extreme weather conditions.

 But I can work in a tent in the rain?
-You can also do that by setting the tarp as a roof over the bike in rain or to stay out of the sun.
+You can also do that by setting the tarp as a roof over the bike in the rain or to stay out of the sun.

 Article updated: April 2020